YashRaj9211/Bard-desktop-AOT/README.md

 We want to extend our gratitude to the developers and maintainers of the libraries and tools that made this application possible.
 Your hard work and dedication are greatly appreciated.

 ---

-Thank you for your interest in the Unofficial Bard Desktop Application!
-We hope it enhances your productivity as a developer.
-If you have any questions or feedback, don't hesitate to reach out on the [GitHub repository](https://github.com/yourusername/unofficial-bard-app).
-Happy coding!